nikolasbasler/BEARCAVE/README.md

 read removal, FLASH \[2\] for merging paired-end reads, BWA \[3\] for mapping to a reference genome and SAMtools \[4\] for sorting, quality filtering and duplicate removal.
-It therefore can be easily used on multiple servers or systems, while ensuring consistent results across systems and also also provides a simple user-friendly method for inserting and archiving raw data files.
+It therefore can be easily used on multiple servers or systems, while ensuring consistent results across systems and also provides a simple user-friendly method for inserting and archiving raw data files.
 The generated results and processed data files are stored within a logical folder structure to provide a framework for collective research work.
 Moreover, all datasets are automatically assigned with a unique identification code such that